-A lot of people wonder if they should talk to the police at the scene of an accident.
+A lot of people wonder if they should talk to the police at the scene of a motor vehicle accident.
 And the answer is, absolutely yes.
 In fact, if they’re not there, you need to do what you can to get them there.
 They need to write a report.

 When dealing with the police at the scene, there are a few pointers I want you to remember.